Da1yuqin/MindAligner/README.md

 ## Contributing
-A huge thank you to the following contributors for their outstanding work on the code! 💖🙌✨
+A huge thank you to the following contributor for her outstanding work on the code! 💖🙌✨
 <table>
   <tbody>
     <tr>